JohnClever/lorm/packages/@lorm/cli/README.md

 ---

+## 🗄️ Database Commands

 ### `lorm push`

-Push your schema changes to your database.
+Push your schema changes directly to your database (development workflow).

 **What it does:**

 - Reads your `lorm.schema.js` file
 - Connects to your database using `lorm.config.js`
-- Generates and applies database migrations
+- Applies schema changes directly to the database
 - Syncs your schema with the database
 - Updates `.lorm/` directory with compiled artifacts